ljbennett62/vehicle-demo-using-blockchain-starter-plan/README.md

 All the prerequisite node packages are now installed in order to run the fabcar client application.

-*Enrolling an Admin*
+**Enrolling an Admin**

-When your network was created in Starter Plan, each organisation had an Administrator user called “admin” automatically registered with the Certificate Authority (CA).
+When your network was created in Starter Plan, each organisation had an Administrator user called `admin` automatically registered with the Certificate Authority (CA).
 You now need to send an enrolment request to the CA to retrieve their enrolment certificate (eCert).
 From within the fabcar folder run:

 `node enrollAdminNetwork.js`